 How much life cover?

-You can cover up to 30x your annual income (the maximum annual limit being £10m).
+You can cover up to 30 times your annual income (the maximum annual limit being £10 million).
+As you get older, the maximum multiples reduce – typically to 15 times if you’re over 50 years old.

-So, as an example, a thirty-year-old could get approximately 30x their annual income; if you currently earn £50,000 per year (in salary plus dividends), you could take out £1.5m of cover.
+So, for example, a 30-year-old could get approximately 30 times their annual income; if you currently earn £50,000 per year (salary plus dividends), you could take out £1.5m of cover.

 Find out more about your Relevant Life options

 Excellent customer service is at the heart of everything they do.
-Hundreds of our visitors have taken out life cover via Broadbench over the past few years.
+Hundreds of our visitors have taken out life cover via Broadbench over the past five years.

 For further information, try this guide – 8 key facts about relevant life cover for limited company owners.